The 8 Best Interactive Dog Toys Australia: Tested & Evaluated 2023

 This odd-looking toy does just what the name suggests.
 It wobbles.
-It sits upright until your dog pushes it with the nose or paws.
-Then, it starts spinning and wobbling around the floor, occasionally dispensing yummy treats you filled it with.
+It sits upright until your dog pushes it with their nose or paws.
+Then, it starts spinning and wobbling around the floor, occasionally dispensing the yummy treats you filled it with.

 Related: What To Stuff In A Dog Kong Toy?

 Unlike our second choice, it’s practically chew proof, which makes it one of the best indestructible toys for puppies home alone.
 It comes in two sizes.
-Small fits 1/2 cup of kibble and it’s suitable for dogs like Chihuahuas and Maltesers.
+Small fits 1/2 cup of kibble and it’s suitable for dogs like Chihuahuas and Malteses.
 For medium to large dogs, go for a bigger one, as it fits 1 cup of food.

-There are tons of different pet toys on the market, but for some dogs, nothing can replace a good ol’ ball.
+There are tonnes of different pet toys on the market, but for some dogs, nothing can replace a good ol’ ball.
 And usually, playing with a ball means that you have to be the one throwing it for your pooch to catch.
 But that’s not the case with this Wobble Wag Giggle ball.